MLKendall/NicheAutoComplete/README.md

   HTML, CSS, jQuery, Handlebars.js

  ### Switching Themes
- Themes can be swtiched utilizing the button in the top right corner of the page All files are contained in the master branch
+ Themes can be switched utilizing the button in the top right corner of the page All files are contained in the master branch

  ### Compatibility